Last updated: Oct, 2020

-"I was born to love him;" or, "she was destined to be a rockstar."
-Yes, destiny rings of success, notoriety and greatness.
-But, for the rest of us, as we plod along from day to day -- trying to get a date, choosing which frock to wear, a concert to go to -- sadly, no such fantasy awaits.
+"I was born to love him."
+Or, "she was destined to be a rock star."
+Yes, destiny rings of success, notoriety and happiness.
+But, for the rest of us, as we plod along from day to day -- trying to get a job, choosing which aisle to push the cart down, what bus to take -- sadly, no such fantasy awaits.

 It seems, we 'mere mortals' have to make decisions.
-Whereas, the odd boy down the street gets picked up by a touring scout one day and suddenly becomes a football phenomenon.
+Whereas, the odd boy down the street gets picked up by a touring scout one day and suddenly becomes a soccer phenomenon.
 His family are abrupt converts, devotees of the "I told you so!"
 Cassandra Complex.
-They now believe the meaning of destiny is sacrosanct, that we are all destined for some purpose; we don't know what it is and we can't change it so we should just let it happen!
+They now believe the meaning of destiny is sacrosanct, that we are all destined for some purpose; we don't know what it is and we can't change it so we should just let it happen.

 But there is another set of family members who would adamantly disagree: Those parents who coached their children from a very young age to become sport or artistic prodigies.
 They will argue -- once their Tiger becomes a champ -- that destiny can be arranged.

-While a Diva's success might be attributed to destiny, there are a million likely hopefuls that were equally talented -- that could have succeeded, but didn't.
+While a Diva's success might be attributed to destiny, there are a million other hopefuls out there like her that are equally talented, that could have succeeded, but didn't.
 We have to argue that they were actually destined to fail.
 They tried just as hard, didn't they?
 They just didn't have that incredible voice the Diva was luckily born with that the judges went crazy over.

-Is, "being in the right place at the right time", a factor in how destiny plays out, or is our future more to do with planning?
+Is "being in the right place at the right time" a factor in how destiny plays out?
+Or is our future more to do with planning?
 It's worth noting: being in the right place and at the right time, so you can get hit by a bus, probably had nothing to do with planning, though it was your fate...
 So, yes!
 But remember, coincidences must all line up perfectly -- banana skins deployed, Johnny Cash opening car door, it's pouring with rain, etc, etc -- before you can rise to fame and claim your destiny.

 Some remarkable coincidences occur in daily life.
 How often do you interrupt a conversation with, "Funny, I was just thinking that", or "Fancy meeting you here"?
 These chance episodes appear to be all subconsciously driven; we were supposed to "be there" or "think that".

-Yet, often, surprising coincidence can later be proved to have been by design -- by something you were unaware of -- for example when a third person inadvertently enters the discussion, or something is read online, or a butterfly flaps its wings in China.
-On the other hand, This indicates that there could be many influencing factors at work in the universe that we, as yet, just don't know about.
+And yet, often, surprising coincidences can later be proved to have been by design -- created by something you were unaware of -- like, for example when a third person inadvertently admits to their involvement or an ad' pops up on your phone.
+This indicates that there are likely many, many influencing factors at work in the universe for every single event that takes place.
 Welcome to Chaos Theory.

 Science has long established that acceptance of any theory can only be achieved by repeating the experiment; it is the bases of scientific evaluation.
 Unfortunately, circumstances in life do not occur in a controlled environment.
-The proof of Free Will and choices, therefore, making a difference to a future time line can never be delivered.
+Judgement on the theory of Free Will and choices making a difference to a future time line, therefore, can never be delivered.

 Nothing in time can ever be repeated, precisely.
 The myriad of necessary alignments around the World that make up a single decision can never happen again.
-Likewise, neither can the future be proved to exist in this manner -- both will always remain disputable.
+Likewise, neither can the future be proved to already exist, in this manner -- both will always remain disputable.

 There is no mathematical iteration nor scientific evidence at present to determine the existence or otherwise of Destiny.
 Probability statistics put a damper on the likes of Jung and Synchronicity, as coincidences pop up often and are factored into formulas for forecasting occurrences, such as the weather and stock market trends.
 The only way of getting to grips with our future and how it unfolds is by reason, debate and logic -- the rules upon which this chapter is based.